 Your business credit score can make or break your ability to secure financing.
-Here’s how to do a business credit check and bolster your score.
-We’ll walk you through:
+Find out how to check your business credit and learn about the following:

 - What a business credit report is

 Similar to a personal credit score, a business credit score is a number that measures your company’s creditworthiness.
-It lets lenders know how much of a credit risk you represent, telling them things such as:
+It lets lenders know how much of a credit risk you represent and gives them insight into the following:

 - How long you’ve been in business